gatsbyjs/gatsby/docs/tutorial/part-five/index.md

 disableTableOfContents: true
 ---

-> This tutorial is part of a series about Gatsby’s data layer.
-Make sure you’ve gone through [part 4](/tutorial/part-four/) before continuing here.
+> This tutorial is part of a series about Gatsby's data layer.
+Make sure you've gone through [part 4](/tutorial/part-four/) before continuing here.

 ## What's in this tutorial?